AHeroicLlama/Mappalachia/README.md

 #### Licensing

 This project is licensed under the GNU General Public License 3.0 - see [LICENSE.md](LICENSE.md) for details.<br/>
-Mappalachia uses SQLite and SVG.NET which are each subject to their own licenses.<br/>
+Mappalachia uses technologies such as [SQLite](https://www.sqlite.org/index.html) and [SVG.NET](https://github.com/svg-net/SVG) which are each subject to their own licenses.<br/>
 Use of other third-party assets are covered below.

 #### Legal/Disclaimer